mxrch/ProtoDeep/README.md

   -d, --definitions DEFINITIONS
                         The file containing the custom protobuf definitions.
   -na, --no-autodetect  Don't try to autodetect if it's a raw HTTP request.
+  -nk, --named-keychains
+                        Show and extract only named keychains.
   -s, --stdin           Parse from stdin.
   -b, --base64          If this is a base64 input, so it automatically decodes it.
+  -hx, --hex            If this is a hex input, so it automatically decodes it.
   -bi, --bruteforce-index NUMBER
                         The index up to which to try bruteforce to find Protobuf content.
 Default : 20 -he, --hide-empty     Hide the empty values.